2020 Ultimate Guide to Blended Learning

 - Some students learn at a faster rate than the schedule so it can hold them back

-- Much preparation is needed to provide multiple lesson types for 1 module
+- Preparation is needed to provide multiple lesson types for just one module

-- There is a lot of change to manage in the classroom to set up for all lessons alongside the other scheduled classes
+- A lot of change is needed to manage the classroom and set up for all lessons

 Blended Learning Examples